Q42/download-blobstore/README.md

 of the [Remote API](https://cloud.google.com/appengine/docs/java/tools/remoteapi).

 ## Set up Remote API support for your current GAE project
-Add this servlet and servetmapping to your current web.xml en deploy your app.
+Add this servlet and servletmapping to your current web.xml en deploy your app.

 ```
 <servlet>